arulrajnet/adblockplus-server/README.md

 In this you have to route traffic from WiFi router to proxy server then reach the internet.

 Note : HTTPS traffic can't be routed via proxy.
-Refer Man in Middle Attack
+Refer [Man in the Middle Attack][man-in-middle]

 #### How I have used in my Home